DelazJ/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

 for visualizing elevation data along a line.
 It supports vector, raster, mesh and point cloud layers.
 Data can be of 2D or 3D type.

-To add an elevation profile view, go to :menuselection:`View --> Elevation Profiles -->` and press |newElevationProfile| :menuselection:`New Elevation Profile` to create an elevation profile based on the project layer tree.
+To create or manage elevation profile panels, expand the :menuselection:`View --> Elevation Profiles -->` and either press:

+* |newElevationProfile| :menuselection:`New Elevation Profile` (:kbd:`Ctrl+Alt+E`):
+  creates an elevation profile based on the project layer tree.
-You can add as many profile views as you want, and they can be docked, piled on top of each other, or floating.
-They are stored in the project upon saving the project.

-The :menuselection:`View --> Elevation Profiles --> Manage Elevation Profiles...` button opens the :guilabel:`Elevation Profile Manager` dialog listing all available elevation profile views, and allowing to:
+* The :menuselection:`Manage Elevation Profiles...` button:
+  opens the :guilabel:`Elevation Profile Manager` dialog listing all available elevation profile views, and allowing to:

   * search for an elevation profile
   * open any elevation profile in the project
   * duplicate, rename or remove an existing elevation profile

+You can add as many profile views as you want, and they can be docked, piled on top of each other, or floating.
+They are stored in the project upon saving the project.

 .. _figure_elevation_tool_interaction: